andrewjlock/gradse/README.md

 # Gradient-enabled State Estimation

-An Unscented Kalman filter (UKF) written in Jax, and and compaitble wiht JIT compilation and automatic differentiation for log-like.ihood parameter gradients.
+An Unscented Kalman filter (UKF) written in Jax with highly efficient automatic differentiation (fwd and reverse) log-likeihood gradients.

-Powerful for direct Maximum Likelihood Estimation of model hyperparameters via exact gradients instead of using Expectation-Maximisation and alternative techniques.
+Powerful for direct Maximum Likelihood Estimation (MLE) of filter hyperparameters (noise, process, and observation parameters) via exact gradients instead of using Expectation-Maximisation and alternative techniques.

 Written in Jax and JIT compiled for speed.
 Devleoped for use with [ASTrIX](https://github.com/andrewjlock/astrix) optical tracking package.